 It was issued to me by the King.

 It’s great!
 Who made it?

 The TRF Beefeater’s uniforms (costumes) were designed and created, by hand, by Mrs. Eulice Vail.
 You may also have known her as the Grand Duchess.
-Our current incarnation of uniforms were hand made by the Amber, the frogprincess.
-You may know her.
+The current incarnation of our uniforms are based on her original design.

 What do Beefeaters have under their skirts?

 Nothing you haven’t seen before, my lady, just a little bigger!!

 Actually many “ladies” fail to ask first before they look.
 And for the guys out there :”I don’t do hairy knuckles.”